catalystneuro/ecogVIS/README.md

 # ecogVIS
-Timeseries visualizer for Electrocorticography (ECoG) signals stored in [NWB](https://neurodatawithoutborders.github.io/) files.
+Timeseries visualizer for Electrocorticography (ECoG) signals stored in [NWB](https://neurodatawithoutborders.github.io/) files, for Python.

 ## Installation
 To clone the repository and set up a conda environment, do: